Configure federated access for tenant administrators

 -

 Run a promotion to move the configuration change from your development environment to your staging environment.
-Refer to:
+Learn more in:

 -